Moara, Suceava

 Moara is a commune located in Suceava County, Bukovina, northeastern Romania.
-It is composed of eight villages, namely: Bulai (Bulaja) Frumoasa, Groapa Vlădichii, Liteni, Moara Carp, Moara Nica (the commune centre), Vornicenii Mari (Józseffalva, Joseffalva), and Vornicenii Mici.
+It is composed of eight villages, namely: Bulai (Bulaja) Frumoasa, Groapa Vlădichii, Liteni, Moara Carp, Moara Nica (the commune centre), Vornicenii Mari (Józseffalva, Joseffalva or Josefalva), and Vornicenii Mici.

 From 1785 to 1941, Vornicenii Mari village was inhabited by the Székelys of Bukovina.

 Administration and local politics

 Communal council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: